DATA VIZ · 2025

 Project Context

-The engagement was a contract to design a high-fidelity prototype for a unified operational platform — something that would make the vision concrete enough for senior stakeholders to evaluate, challenge, and ultimately decide whether to build.
+The engagement was a contract to design a high-fidelity prototype for a unified operational platform — something concrete enough for senior stakeholders to evaluate, challenge, and decide whether to build.
+Not a dashboard mockup.
+A working vision of what operational clarity could actually look like.

 ROLE